-Project Respect is an intersectional feminist, non faith based organisation.
-We are a specialised support service and peer community for women and gender diverse people with experience in the sex industry, including experiences of human trafficking for sexual exploitation.
+Project Respect is an intersectional feminist, non-faith-based organisation.
+We are a specialised support and referral service and peer community for women and gender diverse people with experience in the sex industry, and for women and gender diverse people with experiences of human trafficking for sexual exploitation.

 What We Do

-We provide one-on-one strengths based support to women and gender diverse people to access essential services, undertake outreach to licensed brothels, build connections within community, invest in research and evidence-based advocacy for women’s rights, and deliver evidence-based workforce development training to empower community service providers to better support women in the sex industry, including those who have experienced trafficking.
+We provide one-on-one trauma informed, person centred strengths-based support to women and gender diverse people to access services; undertake outreach to licensed brothels; build connections within community; invest in research and evidence-based advocacy for women’s rights; and deliver evidence-based workforce development training to empower community service providers to better support women and gender diverse people in the sex industry, and women and gender diverse people who have experienced trafficking.

 Our Vision